 Not terribly helpful you’ll agree.

 So, in 325CE (common era) the council of Nicaea (now known as Turkey) established that Easter would be held on the first Sunday after the first full moon occurring on or after the vernal equinox.
 And so, from that day to this, the date of Easter depends on an ecclesiastical approximation of March 21 for the vernal equinox.
 Hence there’s a 35-day span for celebrating a one-time event.

-If that’s still as clear as mud (it’s a long and complex tale) try this article from Christianity Today.
+If that’s still as clear as mud and it is a long and complex tale, try this article from Christianity Today.

 So that’s the reason for the season and the confusion over the timing dealt with.
 Now to crack open a few other Easter traditions and aspects – starting with the name: Easter.

 Similarly to the modern Dutch ooster and the German Ostern, Easter came from an Old English word: Eastrun.
 Or Estru.
 Or Estre and Eostre.
 Take your pick.

 There’s an accepted theory that it’s derived from the name of a goddess mentioned by Bede, the 7th-8th century English monk.
 But it is only a theory.
 Chances are this was mere speculation on Bede’s part because there’s no firm evidence of such a goddess existing.